cosmos/sdk-tutorials/academy/4-my-own-chain/cosmjs-messages.md

 }
 ```

-You can see that the checkers module's escrow address is `cosmos16xx0e...7srm3`.
+You can see that the escrow address of the checkers module is `cosmos16xx0e...7srm3`.

 ### Reject the game